openbmc/phosphor-pid-control/configure.md

 this enabled, the PWM is calculated and set to the calculated PWM **or** the failsafe PWM, whichever is higher.

+### --check-hysteresis-using-setpoint

+This build flag is used to check hysteresis using setpoint when calculating PWM in PID controller.
+Without this enabled, will check hysteresis using last input temperature.

 ## JSON Configuration

 Default config file path `/usr/share/swampd/config.json` can be overridden by